-He has no family relationship with any Director and/or major shareholder of the Company and has no conflict of interest with the Company.
-He has no convictions for any offences within the past five (5) years other than traffic offence, and there are no public sanction or penalty imposed on him by the relevant regulatory bodies during the financial year 2016.
+She is a daughter of the late Tan Tjeng Hok @ Lam Hak Ming who has ceased to be the substantial shareholders of the Company since 8 February 2017.
+She has no family relationship with any Director.
+She has no convictions for any offences within the past five (5) years other than traffic offence, and there are no public sanction or penalty imposed on her by the relevant regulatory bodies during the financial year 2017.

-Details of number of board meetings attended by him during the financial year are set out in page 33 of this Annual Report.
+Details of number of board meetings attended by her during the financial year are out in page 35 of this Annual Report.